InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 ## Concept

-Linked list is a linear data structure and born to be rescursive structure.
-It can fully use the memory of the cumputer and manage the memory dynamicly and flexibly.
-But Nodes in a linked list must be read in order from the beginning which can be random in array and it use more meomory than array because of the storage used by their pointers.
+The linked list is a linear data structure and born to be recursive structure.
+It can fully use the memory of the computer and manage the memory dynamically and flexibly.
+But Nodes in the linked list must be read in order from the beginning which can be random in the array, and it uses more memory than the array because of the storage used by their pointers.

 ![](https://user-gold-cdn.xitu.io/2018/5/22/16388487759b1152?w=1060&h=178&f=png&s=20820)